 Not all travel insurance policies are created equal, so you’ll want to make sure you’re understanding what the policy you’re purchasing covers.
 Your travel agent can provide guidance, as can the experts at TripInsurance.com.

 3. Plan to get a COVID-19 test before your cruise.

-While things are changing rapidly, as of press time, most major cruise lines are requiring most passengers to present a negative COVID-19 test result, taken within 48 to 72 hours of the sail date, and/or at the cruise terminal on embarkation day.
+While things are changing rapidly, currently most major cruise lines are still requiring passengers to present a negative COVID-19 test result, taken within 48 to 72 hours of the sail date, and/or at the cruise terminal on embarkation day.